JetBrains Plugin for LeetCode

 : The programming language you are using.FilePath

-: The path where the code file is stored.Code Filename
+: The directory where your code files are stored.Code Filename

 instead of /